lailacodes/introWebsiteAssignment/README.md

 # introWebsiteAssignment
-Introductory assignment for Internet Systems built using HTML.
-Includes a home page with a short bio and and introduction page
+Introductory assignment for Internet Systems built using HTML and CSS.
+Includes a home page with a short bio, introduction page, and page to a book excerpt.